 THE WOLF MOON

 It's the month of July and the Wolf Moon is within our skies.
 A time to get outside in the bleak of winter and honour this ancient energy of the Wolf and when the Moon is in its full, don't forget the primeval howl of the wild.
-The Full Moon is NZ Southern Hemisphere is on Saturday July 24th.
+The Full Moon in NZ Southern Hemisphere for 2022 is on Saturday July 14th.

 To honour this wonderful animal we have various Wolfy items in stock, eco-travel mugs, woollen hats, mugs, soapstone wolves, statues, dream catchers and more.
 And a percentage of all sales will go to the Wolf Sanctuary PA in Pennsylvania where we have adopted three wolves some years ago and there are still many there to meet, support and adopt.